Urban Waterfront Manifesto

 The tendency to clean up waterfronts should be approached carefully so that rich underlying values are not unnecessarily sacrificed.
 Preferences for uses that require access to water is important, even if they are somewhat unsightly.

-Public art installations should be encouraged and the active participation
+art installations should be encouraged and the active participation of each

-of each city's arts community sought from the outset of waterfront planning,
+city's arts community sought from the outset of waterfront planning, to

 Cape May, New Jersey, USA